 Let’s go jean shopping.
-To get you prepared, I’m going to update and refresh our popular denim guide we released a few years ago.
+To get you prepared, I’m going to update and refresh the popular denim guide we released a few years ago.
 Is there anything more essential to the modern wardrobe but more difficult to buy than denim?
-From fit & feel to wash & cut, there are so many options, making it difficult to navigate the blue jean sea.
+From fit & feel to wash & cut, there are so many options, making it challenging to navigate the blue jean sea.
 But I’m here to help—at least in part.
-Today, I’ve put together for you what I’m calling the definitive women’s denim jean guide.
+Today, I’ve put together what I’m calling the definitive women’s denim jean guide for you.

 Over the years, I’ve showcased almost every cut of jeans imaginable, paired with a variety of different tops, shoes, and bags.
 This post aggregates a large sampling of cuts and washes.
 For each cut, I’ve pulled together a list of three jeans of that cut at various price points: low, medium, and high.
 I’ve also put together a collection of tips and tricks for purchasing denim and maintaining it once you’ve integrated a particular piece into your wardrobe.

 Nothing is more important than the fit and feel of a pair of jeans.
 And you’re never going to know how something fits or feels without a) trying it on and b) having several points of reference.
 I can’t recommend enough carving out an afternoon, physically going to a store like Gap or Nordstrom, and working with one of their stylists to try on a full range of jeans.
 They’re there to help!
 They’ll walk you through the full spectrum of what’s available to give you that reference point.